 leaves all at the same level.
 The `tree' becomes

-function cleans the SphraseStream
+The hlp_remove_empty_phrase function cleans the SphraseStream

 by locating empty phrases and removing them.
 In the current example